Ariella Riapos doesn’t believe anyone in Bushwick should wait and certainly doesn’t think anyone should bother seeing any proposal to rezone Bushwick.

 “They don’t want to interact,” she says.

 Robert Camacho, a retiree recently made chairman of Brooklyn Community Board 4, turns the blame toward the steering committee and his own fellow Board members.
 He accused them of rejecting his concerns, which he says he raised since day one.
-This turned into an impassioned speech, which he delivered with aplomb, his body catorting and his fists shaking at a pestilence that is omnipresent and refuses leave.
+This turned into an impassioned speech, which he delivered with aplomb, his body catorting and his fists shaking.

 “We are getting pushed out.
 My people are getting displaced,” he said.